Ngineer101/minimalizt/src/content/blog/in-ai-age-learn-evergreen-skills.md

 ---
-title: 'In the age of AI, develop evergreen skills'
+title: "In the age of AI, develop evergreen skills"
-description: 'Many people fear AI might replace human jobs.
-Is it possible to make yourself irreplaceable in this time?'
+description: "Many people fear AI might replace human jobs.
+Is it possible to make yourself irreplaceable in this time?"
-pubDate: 'Apr 04 2025'
+pubDate: "Apr 04 2025"
-heroImage: '/blog-cover-1.jpeg'
+heroImage: "/blog-cover-1.jpeg"
-tags: ['AI', 'Career Development', 'Opinion']
+tags: ["AI", "Career Development", "Opinion"]
 ---

 At this point, the capabilities of AI are well known among tech folks, and it's clear that a lot of white-collar work (coding, accounting, customer support, etc.) will be largely automated by AI in the near future.